-The kinds of issues children have reported are particularly upsetting to them include: stripsearching, restraint, use of the toilet (children often do not know that this part of the cell image is pixelated), menstruation, being on constant watch, lack of food/drink, loneliness and boredom.
+The kinds of issues children have reported are particularly upsetting to them include: strip-searching, restraint, use of the toilet (children often do not know that this part of the cell image is pixelated), menstruation, being on constant watch, lack of food/drink, loneliness and boredom.
 Children can find it difficult to raise these sorts of problems with representatives.
 Children have reported that their resulting hunger, exhaustion, and desperation to go home can seriously undermine their ability to cope with questioning and can lead to no comment responses or even false confessions in interview (Bevan, 2019b).
 Gaining children's trust is essential as is a knowledge of the kinds of difficulties children may be facing, so that the right questions can be sensitively asked to encourage disclosure.

-Looked-after children are much less likely than be attending as an AA. other children to have a trusted adult at the police station to advocate for their needs or to whom Make sure the child is aware of their right to they might disclose particular fears or problems to.
+Looked-after children are much less likely than other children to have a trusted adult at the police station to advocate for their needs or to whom they might disclose particular fears or problems to.
 Consultation time is likely to be pressured but lawyers acting for looked-after children must consider their client's well-being and the conditions of detention.
 Ask the child about their conditions in custody and ask to see the detention log.
-Raise concerns with the Custody Officer Appropriate Adults about the child's well-being.
-Lawyers who show distress and long-term harm of being in custody for their extremely vulnerable client.
+Raise concerns with the Custody Officer about the child's well-being.
+Lawyers who show concern for children in this way are more likely to gain children's trust and they can help reduce the distress and long-term harm of being in custody for their extremely vulnerable client.